Zoroastrianism: Modern

 Zoroastrianism has survived into the modern period, particularly in India, where the Parsis are thought to have been present since about the 9th century.

 Today Zoroastrianism can be divided in two main schools of thought: reformists and traditionalists.
 Traditionalists are mostly Parsis and accept, beside the Gathas and Avesta, also the Middle Persian literature and like the reformists mostly developed in their modern form from 19th century developments.
-They generally do not allow conversion to the faith and, as such, for someone to be a Zoroastrian they must be born of Zoroastrian parents.
+They generally do not allow conversion to the faith and, therefore, for someone to be a Zoroastrian they must be born of Zoroastrian parents.
 Some traditionalists recognize the children of mixed marriages as Zoroastrians, though usually only if the father is a born Zoroastrian.
 Not all Zoroastrians identify with either school.
 Notable examples gaining traction include Neo-Zoroastrians/Revivalists, which are usually reinterpretations of Zoroastrianism appealing towards Western concerns, and centering the idea of Zoroastrianism as a living religion.
 These advocate the revival and maintenance of old rituals and prayers while supporting ethical and social progressive reforms.
-Both of these latter schools tend to center the Gathas without outright rejecting other texts except the Vendidad.
+Both of these latter schools tend to centre the Gathas without outright rejecting other texts except the Vendidad.

 From the 19th century onward, the Parsis gained a reputation for their education and widespread influence in all aspects of society.
 They played an instrumental role in the economic development of the region over many decades; several of the best-known business conglomerates of India are run by Parsi-Zoroastrians, including the Tata, Godrej, Wadia families, and others.